When Antonio Inoki retired The Great Antonio from wrestling on December 9th, 1977, it almost cost the famed eccentric strongman his life.

 Recommended article: Rikidozan – The Life and Murder of The Father of Puroresu

-As a teenager, he entered strongman competitions in Canada, and his fame rapidly grew.
-Some of the feats of strengths the famed strongman was purported to have done included pulling a 433-ton train almost 20 meters along its tracks, which is recognized in the 1952 Guinness Book of Records, pulling four buses full of passengers along Montreal’s St. Catherine Street, and in 1956 dragging a Chevrolet attached only by his hair.
+Some of the feats of strengths the famed strongman was purported to have done included pulling a 433-ton train almost 20 meters along its tracks, which is recognized in the 1952 Guinness Book of Records, pulling four buses full of passengers along Montreal’s St. Catherine Street, and in 1956 dragging a Chevrolet attached only by his long mangy hair.

-Not to mention, he had the ability of supposedly being able to eat 25 chickens in one sitting, and he owned the world’s biggest rocking chair at the time.
-During training, he claimed that he ran into trees head-on after sprinting distances of 60 meters.
+Not to mention, he could supposedly eat at least 25 chickens in one sitting, and he owned the world’s biggest rocking chair at the time.
+During training, he claimed he ran into trees head-on after sprinting distances of 60 meters!